forki/PaketIntro/slides/index.md

 ### Why another package manager?

-- NuGet puts the version no. in the path
+- NuGet puts the package version in the path
-- Updates requires manual work (at least if you use .fsx):
+- Updates require manual work (at least if you use .fsx):

     #I "packages/Deedle.1.0.1/lib/net40"